ihmcrobotics/ihmc-java-decklink-capture/README.md

 ## Compilation

 Download the matching Desktop Video SDK from [https://www.blackmagicdesign.com/support/family/capture-and-playback](https://www.blackmagicdesign.com/support/family/capture-and-playback).
-For Ubuntu 18.04, download version 11.2, for 16.04 version 10.8.5.
+For Ubuntu 20.04, download version 12.1, for 18.04 version 11.2, and for 16.04 version 10.8.5.

 Place the Blackmagic Desktop Video SDK in the root folder of this distribution.
 It will get unzipped by the build file.
 The SDK is not included due to licensing issues.